openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pallidum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pallidum' is a brain gray matter.
-It is part of the basal ganglion.
+   :definition: Is a brain gray matter.
+Is part of the basal ganglion. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006514) ('is_a' and 'relationship')]
-   :description: Part of what are called the basal ganglia of the brain which consist of the globus pallidus and the ventral pallidum.
+   :description: Part of what are called the basal ganglia of the brain which consist of the globus pallidus and the ventral pallidum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006514)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0381379
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006514#pallidum
    :name: pallidum